beejhuff/zs-init/README.md

 * __ZEND\_DEBUG__ (bool) - set to true to start Zend Server in debug mode with maximum log verbosity
 * __ZEND\_SCRIPT\_URL__ (string) - URL from which custom script must be downloaded and executed.
 Custom script is run after deployment.
+In order for script to be downloaded from secure bucket AWS_ACCESS_KEY and AWS_SECRET_KEY must be specified.
+S3 URL example would be s3://bucket_name/script_name
 * __ZEND\_SCRIPT\_PATH__ (string) - Absolute path to where custom script must be placed.
 If path is a directory, then script is saved in that directory with filename extracted from URL.
 After reboot this file will be overwritten by